- What Does an Architect Do?

 RIAI Accredited and Prescribed Programmes in Architecture

-Only the following six* qualifications in Architecture are currently legally recognised for access to the Register of Architects in the Republic of Ireland:
+Only the following six* qualifications in Architecture, offered by five Schools of Architecture, are currently legally recognised for access to the Register of Architects in the Republic of Ireland:

 The following qualification in Architecture was awarded by the RIAI in February 2019, in line with the RIAI Qualifications in Architecture: Procedures for Prescription under the Building Control Act 2007:

 RIAI Accredited and Specified Professional Practice Examinations